 The villagers buried them side by side, near the church of San Pedro, so that at least in death the lovers could be together.
 To this day, in February, the city celebrates the love of the couple and represents their story in different ways.

 During my visit to Costa Brava and also the Gracia district of Barcelona, I had the luck of seeing locals build human castles and giants parading and dancing.
 I also saw regular-sized figures with oversized heads (capgrossos) and strange creatures, all preserved in Gracia.
 I am unsure of the origins of these figures, but the oldest documentation of them dates back to the 14th century.

 The figures can represent some of the local historical characters, such as the king and queen.
-They can also represent the community as a whole, such as peasants, etc. The giants are made of papier-mache and are carried by people referred to as the ‘giant carriers’.
-There are different local groups who organise parades during the festivals, and from what I read on a website, there are about 100 of these giants in Barcelona itself.
+They can also represent the community as a whole, such as peasants, etc. The giants are made of papier-mache and are carried by people referred to as the giant carriers.
+There are different local groups who organize parades during the festivals, and from what I read, there are about 100 of these giants in Barcelona itself.
 During fiestas, the giants and other creatures come out on the streets and dance in a traditional way.

 For an explanation of the human castles, you can read inhabityourdreams.

-So, with this we come to the end of #MythicalMondays, the Spanish edition.
+So, with this, we come to the end of #MythicalMondays, the Spanish edition.
 Of course, I could go on about all the stories.
-Lovers of ghost stories and urban legends might find this post interesting about strange stories of Gracia.